 You can access the application to change your membership category from practising (to non-practising, retired, resigned, or life membership) through the Society’s Member Sign In:

-• Find the application for change category down in the drop-down menu under ‘Applications’ in the navigation menu.
+- Find the application for change category from practising in the drop-down menu under ‘Applications’ in the navigation menu.

-• Click on change category down – this will take you to a page where you can select the application accordingly.
+- Click on change of category from practising – this will take you to a page where you can select the application accordingly.

 Changing a Category to Practising